 Next, you’ll want to create three actions per month for the next twelve months that you can take to accomplish your business goals.
 Create a section for each month, and consider three actions per month that you can take to accomplish your overall goals.
 Perhaps your action plan will be to send your portfolio to five arts organizations per month.
 Or maybe you’ll set a goal to attend one conference or networking event per month.
 Take a look at what’s coming up in your area and find opportunities for getting your work out there.

-becoming become a successful art entrepreneur, and now that plan needs to take center stage among your weekly tasks.
+The hardest part of creating an effective artist business plan is taking the time to revisit the plan regularly and make sure you are sticking to your targeted actions in order to achieve your goals.
+You’ve put the work in to create a path to become a successful artrepreneur, and now that plan needs to take center stage among your weekly tasks.
 Visit it frequently, re-work it when necessary, and make sure you’re sticking to the monthly action items you’ve listed in your plan.
-Most importantly, remember that a successful art entrepreneur is one that makes room for creative thought, and your artist business plan should perfectly complement your most important work.
+Most importantly, remember that a successful art entrepreneur is one who makes room for creative thought, and your artist business plan should drive and support your most important work.

 There are a variety of business plan templates.
 Find a format that works for you.
 Here are some examples of artist business plans.
 Pick what works best for you, and dream big!